Mlaiel/iacherie/mobile/push_notifications/IMPLEMENTATION_SUMMARY.md

 ---

-**The mobile push notifications system is now COMPLETE and ready for deployment with the Ainflue platform.**
+**The mobile push notifications system is now COMPLETE and ready for deployment with the IA Chérie platform.**